Last Updated on 10/17/2023

 Trying to decide where to stay in Puglia?
-Between masserias, Airbnbs, trulli houses and luxury hotels, there’s something for every budget and preference.
-Puglia is one of my favorite regions in Italy.
-There’s something about driving on a dirt road through an olive orchard, seeing buildings cling to the cliffside and feeling the light coastal breeze.
-You can’t help but be moved.
-Where you stay can really impact your experience and I’ve been lucky to stay at some gems in Puglia.
+Between masserias, trulli houses, airbnbs and luxury hotels, there is something for every budget and preference.
+Puglia is one of my favorite regions in Italy and I’ve been lucky to stay at some stunning properties.
+You can’t help but be moved by Puglia.
+There is something about driving on a dirt road through an olive orchard, seeing buildings cling to the cliffside and feeling the light coastal breeze.

 POSEA in Polignano al Mare

 In Polignano al Mare, you’ll find a lot of smaller B&Bs and guesthouses (usually called a dimora).
 We only had time to visit the town for the day, but I really wanted to stay at POSEA.
 If only weekends were longer!
 Located just steps from the main beach, this B&B is in the perfect location.
 The views from the balcony give a unique perspective of the famous beach.
 Check rates and availability.

 This list is focused on properties more in northern Puglia because that is the area I am most familiar with.
 But, one day when I am lucky enough to visit Lecce, I would love to stay at the historic Torre del Parco that dates back to 1419.
 This is the hotel to enjoy original frescos, antique furniture, a fresh breakfast buffet, terrace patios and spa treatments all within steps of the best things to do in Lecce.
 Check pricing and availability.

 Best Airbnb with a Rooftop Terrace in Ostuni